 In this lesson we're going to define expenses, look at some common examples, and go through a full expenses example with our sample business, George's Catering, where we'll see the accounts that are affected and what happens to the accounting equation.

-The event that results in money flowing in to the business.
+An event that results in money (or other assets) flowing into the business.

 Examples of income are sales or services rendered.
-These events result in getting paid straight away or at a later date.
+These events result in the business getting paid straight away or at a later date.

 So, how do you think we define expenses?

-If we pay our expenses immediately, then these events will result in money flowing out immediately.
+If we pay our expenses immediately, then this will result in money flowing out immediately.

-Expenses are like short-term or repeating services or items that we use up and need to pay for.
+A short-term or repeating service or item that we use up and need to pay for.